hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 then choose to send an XFR request to the primary with the highest SOA (or other criteria, e.g., RTT).

-When using persistent connections the secondary may have a TLS connection already open to one or more primaries.
-Should a secondary preferentially request an XFR from a primary to which it already has an open TLS connection or the one with the highest SOA (assuming it doesn't have a connection open to it already)?
+When using persistent connections the secondary may have a XoT connection already open to one or more primaries.
+Should a secondary preferentially request an XFR from a primary to which it already has an open XoT connection or the one with the highest SOA (assuming it doesn't have a connection open to it already)?